 Several issues can arise that challenge the validity or interpretation of a will.
 These include:

-- Disputes over the validity of the will: Beneficiaries may contest the will if they believe it was made under undue influence or that the deceased lacked the mental capacity to make it.
+- Disputes over the validity of the will: Beneficiaries or family members may contest the will if they believe it was made under undue influence, that the deceased lacked the mental capacity (testamentary capacity) to make it, that the will was not properly executed (for example, lacking the required two witnesses), or that it was forged or fraudulent.

-- Interpretation of the will’s terms: Ambiguities in the will can lead to disagreements among beneficiaries about the deceased’s intentions.
+- Interpretation of the will’s terms: Ambiguous or poorly drafted clauses in the will can lead to disagreements among beneficiaries about the deceased’s true intentions.
+This is particularly common with homemade wills or wills that have not been professionally reviewed.

 How to Resolve Disputes Legally

-Resolving disputes in probate often requires legal intervention.
-Here are some steps that can be taken:
+Resolving disputes in probate often requires careful handling and, in some cases, legal intervention.
+Here are the main approaches:

-It’s essential for executors and beneficiaries to understand their rights and obligations to navigate these challenges effectively.
+It is essential for executors and beneficiaries to understand their rights and obligations to navigate these challenges effectively.
+Executors have a fiduciary duty to act in the best interests of the estate and all beneficiaries, and getting this wrong can result in personal liability.

 Tips for a Smooth Probate Experience

-To ensure a smooth probate process, executors should maintain accurate records, communicate effectively with beneficiaries, and seek professional advice when needed.
-For applying for probate guidance, it’s essential to understand the probate procedure with a will.
+To ensure a smooth probate process, executors should maintain meticulous records, communicate openly with beneficiaries, and seek professional advice when the estate involves any complexity.
+Understanding the probate procedure with a will thoroughly from the outset can save considerable time, stress, and expense.

 Best Practices for Executors